 Teresa Au has studied biology and psychology at Stanford and travelled for months in nations of the South to meet people and experiment different ways of life and living.

-© Teresa Au, 2009.
+Copyright notice: The above post is © Teresa Au, 2009.
 All rights reserved.
 Do not use without prior written permission.
 Our email.